vdelachaux/classes/Documentation/Classes/svg.md

 var $root : Text
 $root:=SVG_New

-// Create a "background" group var $background : Text
+// Create a "background" group at the root level var $background : Text
 $background:=SVG_New_group($root)

-// Create a "foreground" group and apply a translation var $foreground : Text
+// Create a "foreground" group, at the root level, and apply a translation var $foreground : Text
 $foreground:=SVG_New_group($root)
 SVG_SET_TRANSFORM_TRANSLATE($foreground; 45; 45)

-// Create a yellow square
-var $rect : Text
+// Create a yellow square into the "foreground" layer var $rect : Text
 $rect:=SVG_New_rect($foreground; 2.5; 2.5; 20; 20)
 SVG_SET_FILL_BRUSH($rect; "yellow")